Please click below to SIGN our

 (2) Global military/economic control: With American space weapons able to attack targets anywhere on earth, the U.S. will control the ultimate, military "high ground."
 Using many quotes from military documents, this issue shows that the U.S. plans to wage wars from space to expand American control global resources and other commercial interests.

 #54 (August 2004)

 "Facing the Corporate Roots of American Fascism"

 Few realize that during the early 1930s, there was a homegrown fascist plot to overthrow the U.S. government and install a dictatorship.
 This plan was however thwarted by Marine Corps General Smedley Butler, who was then the most popular military leader.
 Butler pretended to go along with the conspirators in order to learn who was behind it.
 He then blew the whistle by testifying to a government committee on "unamerican activities."
 Butler named the corporate leaders who he had discovered were planning to oust President Franklin D. Roosevelt.
 The committee however did not pursue the main culprits behind the fascist plot and did not include many of their names in their report.
 This incensed Butler who then held press conferences and went on the radio to name the top corporate leaders behind the plot.
-This issue contains original COAT research that examines who these American fascists were.
+This issue contains original research examining who these American fascists were.
 They were associated with a powerful organization called the American Liberty League.
-Many of the companies that the plotters owned and contolled are now among the world's wealthiest corporations.
+Many of the companies that the plotters owned and controlled are now among the world's wealthiest corporations.
 As it turned out, they did not need to go ahead with this plot in order to regain control of the White House.
-By reading this issue of the magazine you will find out who the plotters were, who financed them and how they schemed to overthrow the White House and empower a fascist government in America.
+Find out who the plotters were, who financed them and how they schemed to overthrow the White House and empower a fascist government in America.

 #52 (October 2003):